Jahans3/use-simple-state/README.md

 );
 ```

-*Note: `null` can also be passed if you want to use `mapDispatch` but have no use for a `mapState` function.*

 ##### `mapDispatch`
 `mapDispatch` can be used to pre-wrap actions in `dispatch`.
-If `mapDispatch` is passed, the result will be given as the second element of the array returned by `useSimple`.
+If `mapDispatch` is passed, the result will be passed to the `dispatch` property of `SimpleStateConsumer`'s render prop.

 ```js
 mapDispatch(dispatch: Function): *